rvarki/RLZ-RePair/README.md

 At the start of the RePair section, all pairs in the RLZ parse are represented as non-explicit phrases (unless the user specifies otherwise).

-If the most frequently occurring bi-gram is fully contained within the non-explicit phrases, the replacement only needs to occur in the reference, minimizing the total number of operations.
+If the most frequently occurring bigram is fully contained within the non-explicit phrases, the replacement only needs to occur in the reference, minimizing the total number of operations.

-If the most frequent bi-gram spans the **phrase boundary** between two consecutive non-explicit phrases, the end of the first phrase and the start of the second are cleaved, and an explicit phrase containing the removed bi-gram is created between them.
-If the bi-gram spans a non-explicit phrase and an explicit phrase, only the start or end character of the non-explicit phrase is removed and added to the explicit phrase.
+If the most frequent bigram spans the **phrase boundary** between two consecutive non-explicit phrases, the end of the first phrase and the start of the second are cleaved, and an explicit phrase containing the removed bigram is created between them.
+If the bigram spans a non-explicit phrase and an explicit phrase, only the start or end character of the non-explicit phrase is removed and added to the explicit phrase.

-If the most frequent bi-gram occurs in the reference and either the start or end character of a non-explicit phrase partially overlaps with this position on the reference, this is called a **source boundary** condition.
+If the most frequent bigram occurs in the reference and either the start or end character of a non-explicit phrase partially overlaps with this position on the reference, this is called a **source boundary** condition.
 In this case, the start or end character of the non-explicit phrase must be removed and added to an adjacent explicit phrase.

-**Time and memory bottlenecks in the software arise from managing explicit phrases.**
+**Time and memory bottlenecks in the software mostly arise from managing explicit phrases.**

-**For optimal performance, choose a reference that is highly similar to the sequence file so that the RLZ phrases are long.**
+**For optimal performance, choose a reference that is highly similar to the sequence file so that the RLZ phrases are long and fewer in number.**

 For more detailed information on the algorithm and software.
 See the paper.